azdavis/millet/docs/errors.md

 In a `millet.toml` config file, a key of the `errors` table was not a valid error code.

-A valid error code will be a positive integer with 4 digits.
+A valid error code will be a positive integer.

 To fix, make the key of the `errors` table an error code.